openshift/jenkins/README.md

 To update the version of a plugin or add a new plugin, construct a PR for this repository that updates `base-plugins.txt` appropriately.
 Administrators for this repository will make sure necessary tests are run and merge the PR when things are ready.

-When PRs for this repository are merged, they kick off associated builds in the [`push_jenkins_images` job on OpenShift's public
+When PRs for this repository's `openshift-3*` branches are merged, they kick off associated builds in the [`push_jenkins_images` job on OpenShift's public
 Jenkins CI/CD server](https://ci.openshift.redhat.com/jenkins/view/All/job/push_jenkins_images/).
 When those builds complete, new versions of the CentOS7 based versions of the images produced by this repository are pushed to Docker Hub.
 See the top of the README for the precise list.

+For v4.0, the job definitions for this repository in https://github.com/openshif/release result in our Prow based infrastructure to eventually mirror the image content on quay.io.

 #### Plugin installation for RHEL7